AmitKapilaCodeIns/tennis-club/README.md

     -   Clear Navigation: Easily navigate through different sections of the website, including Home, Services, Events, Coaching and Contact, situated to the right.
     -   Responsive Design: Navigation bar adapts gracefully to various screen sizes, ensuring optimal usability whether you're browsing on a desktop, tablet, or mobile device situated in the burger-icon that expands when you click it.
     -   The header: At the top left in the header section, there is the website logo, that will take the user to the home page when clicked.
     -   The website logo and all pages use the main color theme; greens, blues and shades of white.
 The favicon adopts this theme.
+The primary colour choice of dark green and the secondary colour choice of light green reflect the colours a visitor might see.
+The navbar has light colours against a dark background contrasting each other well.
+The background is a light colour that contains the cards and other elements in a simple way.
+    -   The primary font Prompt was chosen for it's harmonious and simple feel.
+The secondary Noto Serif elegantly makes large text stand out without looking ungainly.
+    -   The icons used were chosen for their obvious meaning and purpose so that they can be understood by everyone.
         ![Image of the navbar and the logo CelesTial](./documentation/navbar.png)
     -   Dynamic Footer: the website boasts a dynamic footer section that provides essential links, such as social media profiles, contact information, and opening times, ensuring easy access to relevant content and enhancing user engagement.
         ![Image of the footer with all social medias contacs and copyright](./documentation/footer.png)